 Star Trek: Picard’s Problematic Foundations

 I’ve been dreading Star Trek: Picard since I first heard it was in the works.
 I feared it would be a vanity project for a less than gracious actor focusing exclusively on the least engaging member the ST:Next Generation command crew.
-After two episodes, a heavy reliance on a handful of potentially crippling tropes have not allayed my fears.
+After two episodes, a heavy reliance on a slapdash collection of potentially crippling tropes have not allayed my fears.
 Here are my biggest worries:

 The Disposable Twin: Introducing, and summarily killing a dynamic young woman to suitably engage a reluctant old man to action by revealing an identical young woman still in peril is an infuriating collection of bad plot elements.
 It’s exploitative and lazy writing all around.